 Day 2: A trip to the past in Saint-Germain-des-Prés

-Filled with museums and a hot spot for those who appreciate Paris’s antiquity, the Saint-Germain-des-Prés area of the city houses some of the most picturesque buildings and insights into its past.
+Filled with museums and a hot spot for Paris’s antiquity, the Saint-Germain-des-Prés area of the city houses some of the most picturesque buildings and insights into its past.
 You can’t go wrong getting lost in this area, as you’ll be greeted by manicured gardens, covered cafe patios, and excellent people-watching opportunities.

 Morning coffee at Café de Flore

-Although a little pricey, splurge on a morning coffee and pastry to start your day in Saint-Germain-des-Prés at the Café de Flore and enjoy the aforementioned people-watching opportunities.
-The allure is in the history.
-Café de Flore is a French establishment that’s been around since the late 1800s and was frequented by some of the greatest artists of all time.
+Although a little pricey, splurge on a morning coffee and pastry to start your day in Saint-Germain-des-Prés at the famous Café de Flore and enjoy the aforementioned people-watching opportunities.
+The allure is in history.
+Café de Flore is a French establishment that’s been around since the late 1800s and was frequented by some of the greatest artists and writers of all time.
 Channel its past by bringing a book while you do as some of the greats once did – order in French, read, and relax – and mentally prepare for another beautiful day in Paris.

 Stroll like a local through Jardin du Luxembourg